Lcocks/2508_DS5111_epx8hh/README.md

 The success of a passing action can be captued as a 'badge' and displayed (commonly in your README): please see Appendix A - Badge for Successful Testing.

+Step 7: Cronjobs and Testing

+The `my_normalizer.py` file should have a try/except calling under MAIN.
+This ensure that the make commands continue even if ygainers.csv or wsjgainers.csv is not available.

+In the terminal `crontab -e` will open the crontab editor which placing the following information in, will assist with how to create a job (see [Additional Resources](#additional-resources))

+	Here is an example of a job `31 9 * * 1-5 cd 2508_DS5111_epx8hh/; make clean; make wsjgainers_tstamp; make clean;`
+	The current jobs follow this format:
+		Every weekday, i.e. Monday thru Friday (stock markets are not open on weekdays, at least regular hours) && Three times a day, at 9:31am EST, at 12:30pm EST and at 4:01 EST.
+	These are also available in the `data-collection-cron-jobs.sh` for viewing in github.

+You can test the implementation by using `make wsjgaines_tstamp` or `make ygainers_tstamp`.
+This should show an outputting normalized data file of the data source. `make clean` will wipe any of the non-custom named files.

+	To stop the cronjobs from running just comment them out in the crontab editor.

 ## Appendix A